Hello, everyone -

 By the way, this year you enjoy spending time with these great folks:

-- Multiple award-winner Andy Duncan returns to the Workshop for week two, critiquing each workshopper's final story and revision.
-He's also staying on-site at the schol-hall.
+- Founding royalty of Cyberpunk, "queen of modern science fiction," and Hugo Award-winner Pat Cadigan returns to the Workshop for week two, critiquing each workshopper's final story and revision.
+She's also staying on-site at the schol-hall.

-- SF Grand Master James Gunn will not only join the Workshop for the first week, but also for lunch many days and hopefully some dinners, as well.
+- SF Grand Master James Gunn hopes to join the Workshop during the first week, as health allows.

-- In addition to leading the short-fiction critique sessions, Chris McKitterick will also be on-hand for lunch, dinner, evening activities, and so forth.
+- In addition to leading the short-fiction critique sessions, AnLab Award winner Chris McKitterick will also be on-hand for dinner, evening activities, and so forth.

 Sheets and linens: We have a bunch of sets of sheets, pillows, and blankets that we store, available on a first-grabbed, first-taken basis (in the 2nd floor hallway).
 However, until we have enough sets for everyone (mostly via donations!), it might be best to bring your own long-twin sets as well as blankets, a soft mattress pad, towels, a nice pillow, and wash clothes.
 The blanket is for if you get chilled at night; the rooms have their own thermostats, but it's a good idea just in case.
 Yeah, I know it's summer in Kansas, but just ask some previous years' participants about over-active AC....
 Most years, one or more participants leave behind a set of these supplies, so pretty soon we'll have enough for everyone.

-Lunches: You aren't required to buy lunch meal plans, though restaurants are nearby, so we usually lunch together at noon (right before the workshops) at the KU Memorial Union, only two blocks up the hill (look for the "today's events" sheets posted around).
+Lunches: You aren't required to buy lunch meal plans, though restaurants are nearby, so many lunch together at noon (right before the workshops) at the KU Memorial Union, only two blocks up the hill.

 Dinners: We usually do an "around-the-world" restaurant tour of Lawrence.
 We have a million great eateries in town (see this page, this page, or this page for info about many of them), and the majority of the workshoppers (plus the writers-in-residence) get together every night for dinner.
 If you prefer to eat more economically, plan to bring your own cooler and/or dorm fridge.
 We'll supply a small fridge or two for use in the lobby, but that is not always enough.
 The schol-hall has an ice/water machine, a microwave, and a large fridge; we supply a hot-water pot for things like tea, plus a coffee-pot or two.
 Lawrence also has many supermarkets within a few minutes' drive (or a long walk) from the hall - including a whole-foods place about a mile away - so you can stock up once you get here.